Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

 where $T>0$.
 We can rewrite $H(t)$ as $H(t)=H(0)+V(t)$.
 An inequality we will frequently use in this work is

 These are norms for global properties of a Hamiltonian.
-We also need a local norm to depict the local properties.
+We also need a local norm to depict the local strength of a Hamiltonian.
 For a Hamiltonian $H$ with decomposition $H=\sum_{A}h_A$ on sites $i$'s, we define the local norm $\|\cdot\|_{\text{loc}}$ as